Quantumplation/CIPs/CIP-1776/README.md

 Legal issues
 This CIP does not acknowledge the jurisdiction of any nation state or legal authority for the enforcement of any action in relation to the Cardano blockchain due its nature as a censorship resistant distributed network.

+## Terminology
+This CIP introduced the concept of 'Voltaire completeness'.
+This expression is used to mean "Satifies all requirements for a viable governance model with no outstanding dependancies".
+For example, a proposal that called for a constitutional committee to oversee a constitution, but provides neither a constitution nor the ability within the proposed governance model to formally implement one, would not be considered to be 'Voltaire-complete'.
+This can be likened to the term 'Turing Complete' in computer science.

 ## Specification
 [Note to self, figure out how to do a contents page / list in GitHub]